 - Teary eyes

-Treatment at Granite Recovery Centers: Substitution Medications
+Treatment at Granite Recovery Centers

 The ideal way to go about withdrawing from pain pills is by checking into a medical detox program.
-Stopping a prescription opioid can cause uncomfortable withdrawal symptoms if you already have a dependence on the pain pills.
-So, it is not recommendable to quit taking the drugs suddenly.
+Quitting a prescription opioid can cause uncomfortable withdrawal symptoms if you already have a dependence on the pain pills.
+Therefore, it is not recommendable to quit taking the drugs suddenly.
 A proficient medical professional can reduce the opioid intake slowly over a set period, allowing your brain to re-stabilize.

 When it comes to replacement medications, doctors usually replace short-acting opioids such as oxycodone with long-acting ones like methadone during the tapering process.
 Here are some FDA-approved drugs that are useful when treating opioid dependence: